 The Department continues its efforts to maintain a safe reduction in the historical out-of-home foster care population.
-The Department achieved a decrease in the number of children and youth in OOH care from 14,450 in December 2021 to 12,595 in June 2022.
+The Department achieved a decrease in the number of children and youth in OOH care from 12,595 in June 2022 to 11,722 in December 2022.
 The total OOH population includes all youth ages zero (0) through the age of twenty (20).
 The number of children entering OOH care has also declined.
-For example, 1,674 children entered care during the fourth quarter of SFY22 but 2,068 children exited care during the same quarter.
-Additionally, the number of children entering OOH care in the fourth quarter of SFY22 (1,674) was significantly less than the number of children entering care in the fourth quarter of SFY21 (2,116).
-The Department is now below the established legislative benchmark of 13.964.
-While safely decreasing youth ages 0-17 in OOH care is paramount (currently 11,670), the Department continues to encourage youth ages 18-20 to enroll in the extended foster care to benefit from the supports and resources available to them as they transition into adulthood.
-The number of youth in extended foster care was 925 in June 2022.
+For example, 1,788 children entered care during the first quarter of SFY23 but 2,173 children exited care during the same quarter.
+Additionally, the number of children entering OOH care during the current reporting period (3,340) was less than the number of children entering care in the prior reporting period (3,500).
+The Department is now below the established legislative benchmark of 13,964 for children in OOH care.
+While safely decreasing youth ages 0-17 in OOH care is paramount (currently 10,911), the Department continues to encourage youth ages 18-20 to enroll in the extended foster care to benefit from the supports and resources available to them as they transition into adulthood.
+The number of youth in extended foster care was 879 in December 2022.
 The Department has been intentionally seeking an increase for this particular population.
 A strategic initiative was implemented to expand the successful transition of youth to adulthood, which includes providing more youth over the age of eighteen with independent living services and supports.
 Additionally, the Response and Relief Supplemental Appropriations Act passed in 2020 permitted states to allow qualified young adults to utilize Title IV-E funds on housing, education, employment and other needs.
 DCS partnered with Grand Canyon University to offer a best-in-class scholarship for youth aging out of foster care.
 The scholarship maximizes federal Pell Grant and tuition voucher funds, plus a generous scholarship from GCU that includes year-round housing and a meal plan.
 DCS assists with independent living funds as well, making it possible for our youth to graduate with a college degree debt-free.
 An on-campus job plus mentoring and tutoring will also be offered to these scholars.

-By slowing the entry rate and sustaining performance for children exiting care, the Department has been able to maintain a safe reduction of the foster care population since its historical high of 19,044 in 2016 to 12,595 in June 2022 representing a 34 percent decrease.
+By slowing the entry rate and sustaining performance for children exiting care, the Department has been able to maintain a safe reduction of the foster care population ages 0-17 since its historical high of 18,007 in 2016 to 10,911 in December 2022 representing a 39 percent decrease.
 The reduction in the number of children in out-of-home care is the result of several factors, including but not limited to, additional standardized process tools including supervisory administrative and case progress review checklists, standardized safety discussion guides, and training staff to better engage a family's network to maintain children safely in the home.
 Additionally, The Department received technical assistance from Action for Child Protection and the Capacity Building Center for States for development and implementation of the Atlantic Coast Child Welfare Implementation Center coaching model.
-DCS developed a Supervision Coach program that supports practice fidelity in safety assessment and clinical case management.
+DCS developed its Supervision Coach program that supports practice fidelity in safety assessment and clinical case management.
 Improved response times contribute to the reduction of children entering care as this enables DCS Specialists to make decisions that will help support families, provide services in a timely manner and avoid entry into care.
-In addition, this safe reduction in the number of children in out-of-home care is highlighted by no significant change in the re-entry rate for children who left care within the past 12 months.
+In addition, this safe reduction in the number of children in out-of-home care is highlighted by no significant change in the re-entry rate for children who left care within the past 12 months.1